iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier/README.md

 1. Install the [Intel® NCSDK](https://github.com/movidius/ncsdk "Intel® NCSDK") on a Linux development device.
 2. Install the [Intel® NCSDK API](https://github.com/movidius/ncsdk "Intel® NCSDK API") on a Raspberry Pi 3 / UP Squared.
 3. Install the [IoT JumpWay Python MQTT Client](https://github.com/AdamMiltonBarker/JumpWayMQTT "IoT JumpWay Python MQTT Client") on the Raspberry Pi / UP Squared and configure the IoT JumpWay.
-4. Clone & Set Up The Repo.
+4. Clone & set up the repo.
+5. Setup your facial recognition Model
-5. Prepare your training dataset.
+6. Prepare your IDC training dataset.
-6. Finetuning your training parameters.
+7. Finetuning your IDC training parameters.
-7. Train Inception V3 IDC Classification model on Intel® AI DevCloud.
+8. Train Inception V3 IDC Classification model on Intel® AI DevCloud.
-8. Convert the model to a format suitable for the Movidius.
+9. Convert the model to a format suitable for the Movidius.
-9. Test the IDC classifier locally on the Linux development device.
+10. Test the IDC classifier locally on the Linux development device.
-10. Live IDC classification via the server / client.
+11. Live IDC classification via the server / client.
-11. Build an IoT connected alarm that will be triggered when IDC is detected.
+12. Build an IoT connected alarm that will be triggered when IDC is detected.

 ## Applications